Frogmore Paper Mill: Operations

 The mill is run by The Apsley Paper Trail, a charitable organisation, and operated as a visitor, education and community use centre.
 Eleven full-time staff are employed at the mill.
 It has been used for various theatrical productions, including the rock musical Rent.

+In popular culture

+The mill has been used for multiple productions including Silent Witness, Whitechapel, Battle of Stalingrad, Carnage, Justice League, a Sky Mobile Commercial featuring Tom Hardy, and ManLab.

+It has also featured in multiple documentaries addressing its significance in the industrial revolution.
+Notable examples include Flog it! and More Industrial Revelations.